Student accommodation in Sheffield

 When you need to do some shopping, there are lots of exciting high street options in the city centre.
 Another option you don’t want to miss is the massive Meadowhall shopping centre, located about 3.5 miles northeast of the city centre and boasting 1.5 million square feet (140,000 square metres) of shopping space.

 There are two universities in Sheffield.
 These are the University of Sheffield and Sheffield Hallam University.
-Both of these are consistently ranked among the top 100 universities in the UK, with the University of Sheffield being ranked number 17 in the UK in the QS World University Rankings for 2022.
+Both of these are consistently ranked among the top 100 universities in the UK, with the University of Sheffield being ranked number 16 in the UK and number 96 in the world in the QS World University Rankings for 2023.

 University of Sheffield